 An average day at a dealership

-The job generally requires 40-50 hours of work a week, often involving nights and weekends, and the average quota requires employees to sell between around 8-12 cars.
-Thus, most of an average day involves either following up on leads or working with walk-in prospects that will hopefully lead to signed deals.
+The job generally requires 40-50 hours of work a week, often involving nights and weekends, and the average quota requires employees to sell around 8-12 cars per month, depending on the size of the inventory and dealer expectations.
+Thus, an average day involves either following up on leads or working with walk-in prospects that will hopefully lead to signed deals.

 The stress of the environment depends a lot on how the managers treat you and the environment fostered in the dealership.
 If managers are supportive and encouraging, it can be an exciting place to work, but if managers are critical and fellow coworkers are ruthless, it can be a challenging job (for an honest summary of an average day, check out this article on Auto Cheat Sheet).